reactive/data-client/docs/core/api/Controller.md

 ## fetchIfStale(endpoint, ...args) {#fetchIfStale}

-Fetches only if endpoint is considered '[stale](../concepts/expiry-policy.md#stale)'; otherwise returns undefined.
+Fetches only if endpoint is considered '[stale](../concepts/expiry-policy.md#stale)'.

 This can be useful when prefetching data, as it avoids overfetching fresh data.